pivotal/docs-tap/getting-started/create-app-accelerator.md

 ## <a id="you-will"></a>What you will do

-- Select an appropriate Git repository to create your accelerator and clone the repository.
+- Select a Git repository to create your accelerator and clone the repository.
-- Create an `accelerator.yaml` file that defines your accelerator, and add it to your Git repository.
+- Create an `accelerator.yaml` file that defines your accelerator and add it to your Git repository.
 - Publish your application accelerator and view it in the Tanzu Application Platform GUI.
 - Begin to work with your accelerator.

 ## <a id="create-an-app-acc"></a>Create an application accelerator

-You can use any Git repository to create an accelerator.
+You can use any Git repository to create an accelerator provided it:

+- Is public
+- Contains a README.md file

+You can configure these options when you create a repository on GitHub.
 You need the repository URL to create an accelerator.

-The Git repository must be `public` and contain a `README.md` file.
-These options are available to configure when you create repositories on GitHub.

 To create a new application accelerator by using your Git repository, follow these steps: